 \subsection{Results on ImageNet Classification Task}

 We use model architectures (including ViT \cite{dosovitskiy2021an}, DeiT \cite{pmlr-v139-touvron21a}, DeiT III \cite{touvron2022deit}, and Swin \cite{liu2021swin}) and model sizes (including small, medium, large, huge) that are available on the Huggingface hub \cite{rw2019timm}.
-Our main highlight results are shown in Tables \ref{tab:imagenet1k_val_acc}--\ref{tab:imagenet1k_val_acc_large_huge}.
+Our main results for these experiments are shown in Tab. \ref{tab:imagenet1k_val_acc}--\ref{tab:imagenet1k_val_acc_large_huge}.
 Figure \ref{fig:Validation accuracies on Imagenet} shows the performance of the different classes of models on the ImageNet-1K dataset.
 We observed that clipping the weights at $2\sigma$ also helps QuIP \cite{chee2023quip}, so we include it as an additional baseline.
-Even with a redundancy factor of $r=1$, FrameQuant achieves better accuracy compared to most of the baselines under consideration.
-Further, with a redundancy factor of $r = 1.1$, we outperform all baselines by a significant margin and are respectably close to the full precision model, underscoring the robustness of Fusion Frames in the presence of quantization noise.
+Even with a redundancy factor of $r=1$, FrameQuant achieves better accuracy compared to most baselines under consideration.
+Further, with a redundancy factor of $r = 1.1$, FrameQuant outperforms all baselines by a good margin and is respectably close to the full precision model, underscoring the robustness of Fusion Frames in the presence of quantization noise.
 We observe that adding more redundancy to the Frame representations continues to improve the performance of the quantized models, especially when the models are small.
 See \S\ref{sec:Impact of redundancy in representations} for more details.
 We note that the codebase for PTQ4ViT \cite{yuan2022ptq4vit} was not compatible with the Swin-L model, so we could not report their performance for this model.